drcjar/lsr-presentation/lsr-presentation.md

 ##

-- DNA extracted for 39 participants to date.
+- DNA extracted for 39 participants to date, reasonable DNA yield
-- No participants genotyped yet.
+- No participants genotyped yet

 ##